Our Good For You Ingredients:

-||Combination of bismuth, a by-product of lead and copper metal refining, chloride (chlorine compound) and water.
+|Bismuth Oxychloride||A combination of bismuth, a by-product of lead and copper metal refining, chloride (chlorine compound) and water.
 It is commonly used in makeup as it provides a good dermal adhesion that enables makeup to stay on the skin for long periods of time.
-Its unique crystalline structure that can get stuck in pores may cause skin reactions.|
+Its unique crystalline structure may easily be ingested by the pores may and cause skin reactions.|

-||Chemically derived preservative agents commonly used in cosmetics.
+|Parabens||A chemically-derived preservative agent commonly used in cosmetics.

-||Petroleum derived compounds used in cosmetics as thick- eners and solvents.
+|PEGs (polyethylene glycols)||PEGSs are petroleum-derived compounds used in cosmetics as thickeners and solvents.

-||Chemically derived preservative agent commonly used in cosmetics as a replacement for parabens.
+|Phenoxyethanol||Chemically derived preservative agent commonly used in cosmetics as a replacement for parabens.

-||Chemically derived compounds used in cosmetics as solubulizers.
+|Phthalates||Chemically derived compounds used in cosmetics as solubulizers.

-||Chemically derived from silica (sand is a silica), their unique fluid properties give them a great deal of slip.
-They sit in a layer on top of the skin keeping in moisture, but also sebum, dirt and bacteria that may already be on the skin.
-That is why it is common to hear people say that silicones in products cause them to break out.
+|Silicones||Chemically-derived from silica, their unique fluid properties give them a great deal of slip.
+Silicones remain on the surface of the skin keeping in moisture, along with other ingredients such as sebum, dirt and bacteria that may already be on the skin.
+As a result, the skin cannot breathe properly, in some cases being the cause for acne.|

-||Chemically derived ingredients commonly used in personal care products as emulsifiers.|
+|Sulphates||Chemically-derived ingredients commonly used in personal care products as emulsifiers.|

-||Also known as Talcum Powder, it is commonly used in cos- metics as an anti-caking agent and a moisture absorbant.
+|Talc||Also known as Talcum Powder, it is commonly used in cos- metics as an anti-caking agent and a moisture absorbant.
 It can irritate the skin if applied on the face too often.|

-||Chemically derived antimicrobial ingredient commonly used in personal care products.|
+|Triclosans||Chemically derived antimicrobial ingredient commonly used in personal care products.|